 The dark charcoal trousers and ecru shirt match the charcoal suit that Bond later changes into, planned that way to make Bond’s change of clothing easier and more believable.
 The trousers look almost black, but when compared to Nick Nack’s black coat you can see the difference.
 The trousers have a darted front, no side pockets, large coin pockets on both sides of the trousers accessed from just below the waistband and two rear button-through pockets.
 The leg is tapered to the knee and flares out to the hem.
 The belt buckle has a “G” motif, meaning it’s most likely from Gucci, who also provided Bond’s black slip-on shoes.

-The ecru poplin shirt from Frank Foster has a spread collar, placket front and two-button cocktail cuffs.
+The ecru poplin shirt from Frank Foster has a spread collar, front placket stitched close to the centre and two-button cocktail cuffs.
 See the image below for a look at Frank Foster’s cocktail cuff design.
 Compared to Turnbull & Asser’s cocktail cuffs, Foster’s are not as rounded and the buttons are spaced farther apart.
 Bond wears a textured black tie, though it is neither a knit nor a grenadine tie.

 Bond’s only outfit in From Russia With Love that isn’t a suit is a pair of swimming trunks and a checked shirt.
 The pale blue swimming trunks have a short inseam, an elastic waistband and a pocket on the top right that closes with a button-down flap.